mangapress/mangapress/readme.txt

 == Upgrade Notice ==

 WARNING: Child themes have been pulled from the plugin.
 These themes are now available for download here: https://manga-press.com/download/themes/.
 If you are using these themes, please move them to the `wp-content/themes` directory before upgrading.

+= 3.0.2 =
+  * Change PHP requirement to 7.4
+  * Updated code to be PHP 8-compliant

 = 3.0.1 =
   * Fixed issue where templates for Latest Comic page and Comic Archive page weren't loading correctly